Aging – In

 does not pay for home care except on a very limited basis when an individual

 needs special care after a hospital stay.
 The result is that many elderly

 individuals have no choice but to move into adult homes and nursing homes,

 when aging in place is quite often possible.
 SSSF is working to change that.

-The financial impact of the failure to adequately fund in-home services is
+The financial impact on individuals of the failure to adequately fund in-home services is

 A snapshot of services coordinated through the